 Martin's client base ranges from large multinationals to small start-up companies developing their IP position.
 Major clients are concentrated in Japan, where he visits patent applicants and agents regularly, and in the UK and Continental Europe.

-Martin's other responsibilities within the firm include the monitoring of progress towards implementation of the UPC and changes in law and practice in Europe, including the impact of Brexit, changes in law and practice in the UK and training new members.
+Martin's other responsibilities within the firm include the monitoring of progress towards implementation of the UPC and changes in law and practice in Europe, including the impact of Brexit and training new members.
 As a dual British-German national, Martin speaks German fluently and works frequently from our Munich office.

 Martin joined J A Kemp in 1998 and became a partner in 2008.

 Imperial College London, Honours Degree in Materials Science and Engineering.
 University of Cambridge, PhD in Metallurgy

 European Patent Attorney, UK Chartered Patent Attorney, Higher Courts Patent Attorney Litigator

 Fellow of the Chartered Institute of Patent Attorneys (CIPA), Member of the Institute of Professional Representatives before the European Patent Office (EPI)